Indian rupee falls against UAE dirham in early trade

 PHOTO

-The Indian rupee depreciated by 12 paise to 79.90 against the US dollar (21.77 versus the UAE dirham) in opening trade on Tuesday, weighed down by the strength of the American currency in the overseas market.
+The Indian rupee depreciated by 10 paise to 79.67 against the US dollar (21.7 versus the UAE dirham) in opening trade on Monday, even as the equity market opened on a positive note.

-At the Indian interbank foreign exchange market, the rupee opened at 79.80 against the greenback, then fell further to 79.90, registering a decline of 12 paise over its last close.
+At the Indian interbank foreign exchange market, the rupee opened at 79.66 against the greenback, then fell to 79.67, registering a decline of 10 paise over its last close.
+In initial deals, the rupee also touched 79.64 against the dollar.

-On Monday, the rupee appreciated 9 paise to close at 79.78 against the dollar.
+On Friday, the rupee appreciated by 12 paise to close at 79.57 against the American currency.

-Meanwhile, the dollar index, which gauges the greenback’s strength against a basket of six currencies, rose 0.08 per cent to 109.62.
+Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, fell 0.23 per cent to 108.75.
+The global oil benchmark Brent crude futures fell 1.49 per cent to $91.46 per barrel.

-The rupee opened at 79.80 as the dollar index eased slightly from the 110 level.
-Moreover, the euro and British pound moved up after a big fall due to Russian gas issues, said Anil Kumar Bhansali, Head of Treasury, Finrex Treasury Advisors.

-“The US dollar was well bid as the rupee fell to 79.90 before recovering to 79.85 levels,” Bhansali said, adding that the range is expected to be between 79.50 to 80.
+“Markets now await India's August inflation data, which is likely to trend higher to 6.90 per cent from 6.71 per cent in July, as per a poll, adding pressure on RBI to hike interest rates more aggressively in coming months,” said Sriram Iyer, senior research analyst at Reliance Securities.

+The dollar index eased further on Monday as investors await cues from US CPI data this week.

-Foreign institutional investors were net sellers in the capital market on Monday as they offloaded shares worth Rs 8.11 billion, as per exchange data.
+Foreign institutional investors were net buyers in the capital market on Friday as they purchased shares worth ₹21.32 billion, as per exchange data.

+Meanwhile, the country's foreign exchange reserves declined by $3 billion to $561.046 billion in the week ended August 26, the Reserve Bank of India (RBI) data showed.

 (With inputs from PTI)